 What is the difference between a dentist and a periodontist?

 Dentists are primarily trained in the care of teeth.
 They are skilled at filling cavities, root canals, regular cleanings, standard x-rays, and some cosmetic procedures.
 Periodontists, sometimes called gum dentists, receive the same training as dentists, but then continue their education to specialize in the care of gums and the bone supporting the teeth.
 For people who experience bleeding or swollen gums, loose teeth, or mouth pain, a periodontist may be able to provide a more effective level of care.
-The services offered by a periodontist include deep pocket cleaning, bone grafting and re-growth, soft tissue grafting, dental implant replacement, and crown lengthening.
+The services offered by a periodontist include deep pocket cleaning, bone grafting, soft tissue grafting, dental implant placement, and crown lengthening.

 What type of procedures does a periodontist perform?

 Many companies provide dental insurance to their employees.
 Many insurance companies also provide dental insurance directly to individuals.
 However, in both cases, periodontal treatment is covered differently from one plan to another.
-But in most cases, periodontal treatment is often considered preventive and is usually supported by most dental plans.
+In most cases, periodontal treatment is often considered preventive and is usually supported by most dental plans.
 To know if a specific periodontal treatment procedure is covered under your specific plan, we recommend you contact your insurance provider.

 Do you need a referral for a periodontist?